-At the Construction Site, small children and their parents can find out what it takes to get everything at a construction to turn and move.
-It’s all about one of the key branches of physics: mechanics.
+At the Construction Site, small children and their parents can discover what it takes to make everything at a construction turn and move.
+It is all about one of the key branches of physics: Mechanics.

-At the Experimentarium’s Construction Site, children and the young at heart can embark on a journey of discovery by getting the crane to swing into action, pedalling the Hoisting cycle, using the ball race run and trying out many other activities.
+At Experimentarium’s Construction Site, children and the young at heart can embark on a journey of discovery by making the crane swing into action, pedalling the Hoist cycle, using the ball race run and trying out many other activities.